Neerajkumar3299/react-projects/reviews/README.md

 # Review App
-This App simply shows the reviews of users for a particular prodjuct.
+This App simply shows the reviews of users for a particular product.